Master System: North American release as Master System

-Though the SG-1000 had not been released in the United States, Sega hoped that their video game console business would fare better in North America than it had in Japan.
+Though the SG-1000 had not been released in the United States, Sega hoped that their console business would fare better in North America than it had in Japan.
 To accomplish this, Sega of America was established in 1986 to manage the company's consumer products in North America.
 Rosen and Nakayama hired Bruce Lowry, Nintendo of America's vice president of sales.
 Lowry was persuaded to change companies because Sega would allow him to start his new office in San Francisco.
 He chose the name "Sega of America" for his division because he had worked for Nintendo of America and liked the combination of words.
 Initially, Sega of America was tasked with repackaging the Mark III for a Western release.
 Sega of America rebranded the Mark III as the Master System, similar to Nintendo's reworking of the Famicom into the Nintendo Entertainment System (NES).
 The name was chosen by Sega of America employees throwing darts against a whiteboard of suggested names.
 Plans to release a cheaper console, the Base System, also influenced the decision.
 Okawa approved of the name after being told it was a reference to the competitive nature of both the video game industry and martial arts, in which only one competitor can be the "Master".
 The console's futuristic final design was intended to appeal to Western tastes.
 The North American packaging was white to differentiate it from the black NES packaging, with a white grid design inspired by Apple computer products.